Bachelor of Science-Nursing Completion Program for Registered Nurses (ONLINE)

 • Students must have and maintain an active, unencumbered RN license throughout the program.

-• Students must be actively working as an RN during the program.
+• Students must be actively working as an RN throughout the program.

 Plan